DionysisTheodosis/Web-Development/README.md

-# Web-Development
+# Web-Development-University-Projects

-## Projects for University for the lab and the theory class
+## Description: This repository holds the code for my website and API project for the "Introduction to Web Development" course at the University of the Aegean.